October 2025 Update

 - Prenatal Exposure to Diethylstilbestrol and Multigenerational Psychiatric Disorders: An Informative Family (2021), by Marie-Odile Soyer-Gobillard, et. al, published in the International Journal of Environmental Research and Public Health (full-text)

 - Are the Effects of DES Over?
-A Tragic Lesson from the Past (2021) by Pilar Zamora-Leon, published in the International Journal of Environmental Research and Public Health (full-text)
+A Tragic Lesson from the Past (2021) by Pilar Zamora-Leon, published in the International Journal of Environmental Research and Public Health (f-t)

 - Pregnancy Endocrine Disruption and Obesity-related Outcomes in the Third Generation (2021), by G. Yim, A. Roberts, and M. Weisskopf, produced by the journal Environmental Health Perspectives (Abstract only)